 …[looking away from all that will distract us and] focusing our eyes on Jesus, who is the Author and Perfecter of faith [the first incentive for our belief and the One who brings our faith to maturity], who for the joy [of accomplishing the goal] set before Him endured the cross, disregarding the shame, and sat down at the right hand of the throne of God [revealing His deity, His authority, and the completion of His work].
 Hebrews 12:2 AMP

-The joy comes from the fact that you’ve decided to die to yourself.
+The joy comes from focusing on Jesus and the fact that you’ve decided to die to yourself.
 It is a sweet fellowship between just you and Jesus and the church, and since Jesus already bore the absence of God, we will never experience His leaving of us, even when we are hated, backbitten, fired, cancelled, beaten, flogged, burned, and killed for Him.
 We will have no fear because He is with us (Psalm 23, John 16-17).

 Come on, Bride of Christ.
 Count the cost (everything you are, everything you have), drink the cup of His covenant.
 Your worth to the kingdom is not how far up you can go, how good you get at your craft, how much platform or influence or audience you attain.
 Your value is your availability to the Lord-not in how many people see you serving God, but what God sees in secret places of your heart.
 Do you believe me?
 It’s how low you decide to go, not for the sake of humility in and of itself, but because that’s where Jesus is working and told us to go!
 Who will follow Jesus to their graves of self-death?
 That’s what I want to know.
 Who will follow Him into obscurity and love on a micro level, seeing the person right in front of you with surgical compassion that heals hearts and minds and bodies?
 Who is asking God where He is going and what He is doing and how you can be a part of it?
 Who wants to only work for His renown instead of ours (they really cannot coexist), believing that to be the best thing?
 Remember, you only die once.
 Where are those brave ones?
 He is too worthy for you to keep hiding waiting for the right moment to start actually following what Jesus says to do.
 Come serve the poor.
 Come disciple the nations.
 Come share the gospel.
 Stop hiding and come be beaten to death and be brought back to life with the rest of us.
 You are the church.
 Wake up, bride of Christ!